-PETE Wells has reviewed more than 200 restaurants for The New York Times, but the food critic won’t soon forget the meal he had at Chef Mario Batali’s La Sirena in June 2016 – and unfortunately, that isn’t because of the food.
+PETE Wells has reviewed more than 200 restaurants for The New York Times, but the food critic won’t likely forget the meal he had at New York’s La Sirena in June 2016 – and unfortunately, that isn’t because of the food.
 Wells’ son Dexter had accompanied his father on reviews in the past, and was eager to do so again.
 Wells figured that with its array of easy-to-please Italian offerings, La Sirena was the perfect spot for a family meal.

-Wells and his wife and two sons sat down on the terrace of the busy trattoria in New York’s Chelsea district and, before placing any orders, explained to two servers that Dexter, then 11, had a severe allergy to nuts and seeds.
+Wells and his wife and two sons sat down on the terrace of the busy trattoria and, before placing any orders, explained to two servers that Dexter, then 11, had a severe allergy to nuts and seeds.

 “We were very careful about what he was getting and the restaurant was fully informed,” says Wells.
 Since the bread typically brought to each table is coated in sesame seeds, a server offered breadsticks as an alternative for Dexter.
 Halfway through his second stick, “he appeared troubled, worried and annoyed,” recalls Wells, who watched as Dexter rubbed his lips and began to sneeze.
 Wells looked inside the breadstick and immediately saw the culprit: whole sesame seeds, baked right in.

-The boy recovered after taking Benadryl, but the incident left a bad taste for his father, who later conversed by email with Batali.
-All staff members at the restaurants run by the chef and his partners in Batali & Bastianich (B&B) Hospitality Group are fully trained on allergy protocols and accommodations.
+The boy recovered after taking Benadryl, but the incident left a bad taste for his father, who later emailed the B&B Hospitality Group, which owns La Sirena.
+All staff members at the restaurants run by B&B are fully trained on allergy protocols and accommodations.
+Yet this happened.

 The attitudinal shift is thanks in part to the pure numbers of customers with medically required special diets.
 About 15 million Americans are living with food allergies and three million with celiac disease, and studies suggest these numbers are on the rise.
 And when they dine out, this growing community takes families and friends with them.
 La Sirena alone serves an estimated 30 to 40 tables a night with a food-allergic customer.